Flat light photography – how, when and why use it

 Then angle your camera so that you don’t include the sky or the sun.

-For a short time after the sun has set you’ll have the perfect flat light.
-How long you have depends on where in the world you are and how quickly the sun sets.
+For a short time after the sun has set you have the perfect flat light outdoors.
+This is known as the blue hour in photography, although it doesn’t last an hour.
+How long it lasts depends on where in the world you are and how quickly the sun sets.

 That said, I’ve used flat light for natural light portraits in the middle of the day on a sunny day.
 I simply placed my subject in the open shade of a building.